 If you started your bachelor or master programme in 2015-2016 or later, you need to register for all parts of your programme.

 You can only attend courses or exams for which you have a valid booking.
+This includes access to the course materials, such as the course manual and recordings.
 Register online via the Student Portal

 during the designated booking windows

 .
 The Student Portal will alert you when a booking window is open.

 As from 1 June 2018, you can book your courses for the entire year.